12 Advantages of Building an Online Community for SaaS Business

 10. On-Board New Members

-It’s worth ensuring that every new member of a community goes through a mini onboarding process.
+It’s worth ensuring that every new community member goes through a mini SaaS customer onboarding process.
 When they join, welcome them, point them to the community guidelines, and give them a sense of the culture of the community.
 There are various ways in which to do this.
 Some examples include commenting or sharing welcome videos and guided tours.
 Also, constantly review the SaaS user onboarding process and make all efforts to simplify it.

 11. Integrate the Community with Your Product and Processes